Stratified Gradient Hamiltonian Vector Fields and Collective Integrable Systems: From valuations to stratified gradient Hamiltonian flows

 The main ingredients of our toric degeneration construction are a torus action on $X$ and a valuation on the coordinate ring of $X$.
 These ingredients must satisfy some compatibility conditions which we package in our definition of a \emph{good valuation} (Definition \ref{definition;good}).
 The heart of this section is devoted to showing that suitable toric degenerations can be constructed from good valuations.
 In particular, we show that toric degenerations constructed from good valuations can be embedded into affine space such that the K\"ahler structure, the decomposition of $X$, the torus action on $X$, and the big torus action on the toric fiber are all compatible with one another (cf.~Propositions \ref{prop; embed nicer}, \ref{proposition;GramSchmidt}, and \ref{proposition; degen from good valuation}).
 This is achieved using properties of Khovanskii bases and our symplectic isotopy theorem for decomposed affine K\"ahler varieties (Theorem \ref{GHmoser}).

 The general idea of this section is as follows.
-We start with an affine variety $X$ embedded in a finite dimension representation of a torus $T_\mathsf{c}$, called the \emph{control torus}, such that the partition defined in \eqref{eq; partition of H variety def} makes $X$ a decomposed K\"ahler affine variety.
+We start with a torus $T_\mathsf{c}$, which we call the \emph{control torus}, together with an action of $T_\mathsf{c}$ on an affine variety $X$.
+The variety $X$ must be $T_\mathsf{c}$-equivariantly embedded in a finite dimensional $T_\mathsf{c}$-module, and this embedding must be such that the partition defined in \eqref{eq; partition of H variety def} makes $X$ a decomposed affine K\"ahler variety.
 The pieces $X^\sigma$ of this decomposition are indexed by the relative interiors $\sigma$ of faces of the weight cone for the action of $T_{c}$.
 Next, we assume the variety $X$ comes with a valuation $\mathbf{v}$ with values in the weight lattice of a bigger torus $\mathbb{T}$.
 We require the grading of $\C[X]$ by $T_\mathsf{c}$-weights to factor as $\mathsf{c} \circ \mathbf{v}$, where $\mathsf{c} \colon \Lie(\mathbb{T})^* \to \mathfrak{t}^*_{\mathsf{c}}$ is dual to an embedding of $T_\mathsf{c}$ in $\mathbb{T}$.
 Using the valuation, we realize $X$ as the 1-fiber of a degeneration to the affine toric variety $X_\mathsf{S}$ associated with the value semigroup $\mathsf{S}$ of $\mathbf{v}$.
 By applying the results from the previous section, we arrive at commuting diagrams